legokor/UPRA-Flights/Project_Template/readme.md

    2. Project name: Use mission name
 2. Add Notes - Use names from Issues.txt
 3. Convert Notes to Issues - Use checklists from Issues.txt
+4. Add labels to Issues - Use labels from Issues.txt